alon710/wiki-bot/README.md

 For issues and questions:
 - Check the troubleshooting section
 - Review logs for error details
-- Open an issue on GitHub
+- Open an issue on GitHub# wiki-bot